starlightrobotics/arcane-manual/hardware.md

-# What can I run on Nvidia 4090 / 24 Gb VRAM?
+# Hardware requirements

 Performance by HuggingFace can be found in [🤗 LLM-Perf Leaderboard 🏋️](https://huggingface.co/spaces/optimum/llm-perf-leaderboard)

+## What can I run on Nvidia 4090 / 24 Gb VRAM?

 As of October 2023, 4090 can handle most 30B LLMs.